MarketSquare/robotframework-seleniumtestability/README.md

 # Currently Supported Asyncronous features

-* Can detect setTimeout & setImmediate calls and wait for them.
+* setTimeout & setImmediate calls and wait for them.
-* Can detect fetch() call and wait for it to finish
+* fetch() call and wait for it to finish
-* Can detect XHR requests and wait for them to finish
+* XHR requests and wait for them to finish
-* Can detect CSS Animations and wait form them to finish
+* CSS Animations and wait form them to finish
-* Can detect CSS Transitions and wait form them to finish
+* CSS Transitions and wait form them to finish
+* Viewport scrolling.

-Do note that CSS animations and transitions might not work in all browsers.
+Do note that catching css animations and transitions is browser dependant.
+In the past certain browsers did not implement these features as "the standard" would require.
-In the past, Chrome has been a bit lacking but at the moment, our acceptance tests do show they work.

-# Extra Keywords
+# Other functionality.

-* Add Basic Authentication To **URL   URL,   USER,   PASSWORD**

-  * Takes in url, username and password and combines them together into single url that can be used for sites that use Basic Authentication.

-* Split URL to Host and PATH **URL**

-  * Takes in url and returns a dict  with keys base and path.
-Useful when constructing requests sessions.

-* Cookies To Dict  **CookieString**

-  * Takes a cookie string from the browser and converts it to dict.
-Useful when constructing requests sessions and one needs to provide authentication from existing selenium session.

-* Get Current Useragent

-  * Returns the useragent of the currently selected browser.
-Useful when constructing requests sessions.

-* Drag And Drop   **From, To, HTML5**

-  * Current implementation of Drag And Drop keyword in SeleniumLibrary does not work in all web application.
-Mainly because HTML5 events are not generated.
-If you set HTML5 to truthy value, the these events are generated and applications that rely on those drag&drop events should work properly.

-* Scroll To Bottom / Scroll To Top

-  * Conveniance functions  to set the browser viewport to top or bottom of the page.

-* Toggle Element Visibility / Hide Element / Show Element  **Locator**

-  * Toggles element on or off.
-This is sometimes necessary when trying to interact with elements that are blocked via other elements on higher Z index.
-Combine this with *Is Element Blocked* and *Get WebElement At* and you have quite powerful way to prevent test failures that you are not really intersted at.

-* Is Element Blocked **Locator**

-  * Convenience function to check if element is blocked by some other element.
-Returns boolean value based on the state.

-* Element Should Be Blocked / Element Should Not Be Blocked **Locator**

-  * Asserts for checking if element is/is not blocked by anything.

-* Get Log  **LogType**

-  * If underlaying webdriver supports it, returns given logtype logs.

-* Get Default Capabilities **BrowserName**

-  * Returns a dict of default capabilties.
-Useful if you need to construct desired_capabilities and you dont need to remember all basic things you need to have.
-This is due to SeleniumLibrary not providing those defaults anymore if user provide their own.

-* Set Element Attribute   **locator**  **attribute_name** **value**

-  * Sets arbituary attribute of the element into provided value

-* Get Log   **log_type**

-  * Returns log_type logs from current browser.
-If Browser is firefox and profile generated with Generate Firefox Profile keyword is used, Get Log is also able to return browser type logs for it.

-* Generate Firefox Profile **options** **accept_untrusted_certs** **proxy**

-  * Generates firefox with given options.
-Also can disable ssl cert checking and setting the proxy.
+SeleniumTestability also provides other conveniance keywords that do not make sense to incorporate into SeleniumLibrary itself, mainly due to functionality not being present in python Selenium.
+Once again, see keyword documentation for up to date list of keywords.

 # Keyword Documentation